irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 participants.
 Those participating in the IRTF must extend respect and courtesy to others at all times.

-Harassment is unwelcome, hostile, or intimidating behaviour, in particular speech or behaviour that is sexually aggressive or that intimidates based on attributes such as education, race, gender, religion, age, colour, national origin, ancestry, disability, medical condition, sexual orientation, or gender identity [RFC7776].
+Harassment is behaviour that is unwelcome, hostile, or intimidating.
+Harassment includes, in particular, speech or behaviour that is sexually aggressive or that intimidates based on attributes such as education, race, gender, religion, age, colour, national origin, ancestry, disability, medical condition, sexual orientation, or gender identity [RFC7776].

 Examples of harassment
 include, but are not limited to, the use of offensive language or sexual